Single-molecule electric motor: Mechanism of directed rotation

 Butyl methyl sulfide is an asymmetrical thioether which is achiral in the gas phase.
-The molecule can adsorbed to the surface through either of the sulfur's two lone pair.
+The molecule can be adsorbed to the surface through either of the sulfur's two lone pair.
 This gives rise to the surface bound chirality of the molecule.
 The asymmetry of the molecular surface interface gives rise to an asymmetrical barrier to rotation.
 The molecule rotates around this sulfur-copper bond.
 Electrons quantum tunneling from the STM tip electrically excite molecular vibrations, which couple to rotational modes.
 The rotation of the motor can be controlled by adjusting the electron flux from the scanning tunneling microscope and the background temperature.
 The tip of the scanning electron microscope acts as an electrode.
 The chiralities of the tip of the STM and the molecule determine the rate and direction of rotation.
 Images taken of the molecule at 5 K and under non-perturbative scanning conditions show a crescent-shaped protrusion of the molecule.
 When the temperature is raised to 8 K, the molecule starts rotating along six orientations determined by the hexagonal structure of the copper it is adsorbed on.
 In this case, a STM image taken of the molecule appears as a hexagon as the timescale of the imaging is much slower than the rotation rate of the molecule.